BDC Hamburger Icon

 Open row

-The introduction of new HR technology, combined with an evolved understanding of employee performance, has brought on a new wave of performance management for organizations across the globe.
+The introduction of new human resources (HR) technology, combined with an evolved understanding of employee performance, has brought on a new wave of performance management for organizations across the globe.
 Gone are the days of the sole annual performance review.
-Thankfully, these have been replaced (or at least accompanied) by myriad other performance management strategies.
+Thankfully, these have been replaced (or at least accompanied) by a myriad of other performance management strategies.

 What does performance management look like now and in the near future?

-Given recent shifts in workforce trends over the past couple years, we can expect to see some changes in the world of performance management throughout 2024.
+Given recent shifts in workforce trends over the past couple of years, we can expect to see some changes in the world of performance management throughout 2025.

 Performance management in the era of hybrid work